-To achieve oblique incidence, a $c$-cut 4H-SiC sample was placed at an angle of 45$^\circ$ with the incident beam.
+Under the $C_{3v}$ point group, the transition dipole moments transform as either $(x,y)$ ($E$) or $z$ ($A_1$) in Cartesian coordinates.
+For example, optical transitions between electronic states $A_2\leftrightarrow\,A_2$ (whose direct product transforms as $A_1$) is allowed by $z$ dipoles, while the $A_2\leftrightarrow\,E$ transition (direct product transforms as $E$) is allowed with $x,y$ dipoles \cite{Udvarhelyi_2020}.
+We can summarize this experimental scheme with a few useful statements: \begin{itemize} \item 0°-polarization probe can observe all transitions in either \vsih\ or \vsik\ configuration. \item 90°-polarization probe only couples to the $\mu_y$ dipole, thus any transition allowed by $\mu_z$ cannot be observed by the probe pulse. \end{itemize} To achieve oblique incidence, a $c$-cut 4H-SiC sample was placed at an angle of 45$^\circ$ with the incident beam.
 However, due to the considerable refractive index mismatch between the SiC sample and vacuum (approximately 2.7 and 1, respectively), the beam enters the sample at a much smaller angle ($\sim15^\circ$), therefore barely probing the $\mu_z$ component.
 To resolve this issue, the sample was positioned between two high refractive index rutile right-angle prisms, thereby ensuring the beam passed with minimal refraction (see Fig.~\ref{fig:prism_config} for a schematic representation of the sample configuration).
 Although passing the laser pulses through the prisms chirps the pulses to a few ps and limits the temporal resolution, the spectra presented here are obtained at a pump-probe delay of about 4~ns.